Raw vector

 CVE-2025-21479 is a high-severity Incorrect Authorization (CWE-863) vulnerability in Qualcomm Aqt1000 Firmware.
 Its CVSS base score is 8.6 (High).

-Operationally, ranked at the 35.4th percentile by exploit likelihood (below the median); CISA has added it to the Known Exploited Vulnerabilities catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Exploitation for Privilege Escalation (T1068); ranked in the top 47% of CVEs by exploit likelihood; CISA has added it to the Known Exploited Vulnerabilities catalog.

 CVE-2025-21479 is a memory corruption vulnerability caused by unauthorized command execution in the GPU micronode when a specific sequence of commands is processed.
 The flaw is tracked under CWE-863 (incorrect authorization) and affects Qualcomm GPU components, as referenced in the vendor's June 2025 security bulletin.